MovalAgroingenieria/wua/base_wua_infrastructure_pump/README.rst

    :alt: License: AGPL-3

 ===============================================
-Water Users Association: Primary Infrastructure
+Water Users Association: Pump Infrastructure
 ===============================================

 This module allows you to manage the pumping infrastructure of water users associations.